Balam (2009 film)

 Balam is a 2009 Indian Tamil-language romantic drama film written and directed by Murali Krishna.
 The film stars Arvind Vinod and Deepa Chari, while Suhasini and Rahman appear in further supporting roles.
 Featuring music composed by Yugendran, the film was released on 25 December 2009.

 Production

-Director Murali Krishna launched Arvind Vinod, a VJ on Sun Music, as the lead actor in the film.
-Likewise, model Deepa Chari from Mumbai was cast as the heroine for her first Tamil venture.
+Director Murali Krishna launched Arvind Vinod, previously a VJ on Sun Music, as the lead actor in the film.
+Likewise, Deepa Chari, then a model from Mumbai, was cast as the lead actress for her first Tamil venture.
+A song sequence was shot at Ramoji Film City, Hyderabad, in which the director made a cameo.